Trapezoid Area Calculator

 Area

-A trapezoid (called a trapezium in UK English) has exactly one pair of parallel sides.
-The two parallel sides are the “bases” — usually labeled a (shorter) and b (longer).
+A trapezoid (a trapezium in UK English) has exactly one pair of parallel sides.
+Those two are the bases, usually labelled a for the shorter and b for the longer.
 The perpendicular distance between them is the height h.

 A = ½ × (a + b) × h

 Read aloud: half the sum of the parallel sides, times the perpendicular height.
-The (a + b)/2 term is the average length of the parallel sides — which is also the length of the mid-segment, the line halfway between the two bases.
+The (a + b)/2 term is the average of the two bases, and it is also the length of the mid-segment, the line drawn halfway between them.

 Where trapezoids appear in real measurements: